-As many successful multinational companies take the step of expanding to Latin America, they must consider their options for if things don’t quite go to plan.
+As many successful multinational companies take the step of expanding to Latin America, they must consider their options for if things don’t quite go to plan after company formation in Brazil.
 It’s important to understand and map out a clear exit strategy, just in case the market doesn’t perform as expected.
 Liquidation in Brazil may be a necessary step in business, either as a requirement to redirect focus in a different direction, or cutting losses before they become unmanageable.

 What is the process of liquidation in Brazil?